dany1061/3os.org/src/macOS/BetterTerminal.md

-# macOS Better Terminal - iTerm2, Oh-My-Zsh, Theme & Fonts Guide
+# Better Terminal - Oh-My-Zsh + Powerlevel9k Theme + Font-Awesome-Terminal

-## WORK IN PROGRESS!!!
+## WORK IN PROGRESS

-## Installation
+## MacOS Installation with iTerm2 and Homebrew

 First of all we need to install [__Homebrew__](https://brew.sh/)